swup/docs/src/docs/getting-started/how-it-works.md

 ### Animation classes {#classes}

-Swup applies classes to the `html` tag to control the page transition process:
+Swup applies classes to the `html` element to control the page transition process:

 <div class="events-table" data-table-with-anchor-links>